Cardiovascular Sonography –

 - Overall GPA of 2.0 for courses taken at Forsyth Technical Community College.

 - Complete CPT exams or provide transfer credits for English and Math.

 - Attend Health Information Session for each year applying to the program.

 - CPR Certification at the healthcare provider level.

 - Completion of Medical form including required vaccinations.

 - What is the cost of attending Forsyth Technical Community College?

-- In-state tuition: See Forsyth Tech Tuition and Fees webpage for current rate
+- In-state tuition: See Forsyth Tech Tuition and Fees webpage for the current rate

-- Out-of-state tuition: See Forsyth Tech Tuition and Fees webpage for current rate
+- Out-of-state tuition: See Forsyth Tech Tuition and Fees webpage for the current rate

 - Textbooks: Approximately $500.00 to $1000.00 [For the entire program] Note: Textbook prices are subject to change so this is an approximate cost.